mark-watson/perplexity/README.md

 to get all of the library examples from my book.

-2024/01/09: updated to latest OpenAI APIs, now using gpt-4

 ## setting your PERPLEXITY_API_KEY API key

  Define the  "PERPLEXITY_API_KEY" environment variable with the value of your Perplexity API key